ietf-tools/bibxml-service/README.rst

 Quick start
 -----------

-Please refer to `“Building documentation” section <docs/howto/develop-locally.rst#building-documentation>`_ to get a well-formatted HTML version of the docs.
+Please refer to the `local development environment setup <https://dev.bibxml.org/static/docs/howto/develop-locally.html>`_ section of the documentation.

-It will have a how-to page on setting up BibXML service for development locally, as well as running in production.

-You can browse documentation `on GitHub <docs/index.rst>`_, but as it makes use of Sphinx-specific directives unsupported by GitHub it is recommended to build the documentation into HTML.
+You can browse documentation `in this repository <docs/index.rst>`_, but as it makes use of Sphinx-specific directives unsupported by GitHub it is recommended to `build documentation into HTML <docs/howto/develop-locally.rst#building-documentation>`_ first.
 This can be done using Docker without any other dependencies.

 Credits